lauralwd/lauralwd.github.io/_posts/2021-07-01-post-nanopore-assembly-notes.md

 Then sort the bamfile, and select or discard reads mapping to your contigs of interest with `samtools`.

 ## trimming and QC
-In my experience, I have been very happy with the build in trimming in the basecalling profile by nanopore.
+In my experience, I have been very happy with the build-in trimming in the basecalling profile by nanopore.

 ## nanopore only assembly

 ### flye
-A standard flye assembly commandline would like this
+A standard flye assembly commandline would like this.
+Flye has given us very good results in the past, and hence it is my go-to solution for nanopore assembly these days.

 ```
 flye --nano-raw /stor/sequencing_files/<...yourfastq...>.fastq.gz  \
       --genome-size <genomesize like 6M or 48K or 7G>              \
       --threads $(nproc)                                           \
       --out-dir ~/<...your output directory...>
 ```